Generic Name: omalizumab

 Skin: Hair loss has been reported.

-No formal drug interaction studies have been performed with Xolair.
-The concomitant use of Xolair and allergen immunotherapy has not been evaluated.
+In patients with asthma the concomitant use of Xolair and allergen immunotherapy has not been evaluated.

 USE IN SPECIFIC POPULATIONS